MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 ## Stopping jobs
 A job is a request for a runbook to run.
 A job is created only when you request a runbook to run.
 If the first action in a runbook is a monitor, the job runs continuously until the runbook or job is stopped.
 An hourglass indicates the status of a running job.
 An instance is a running copy of a runbook.

-You cannot start a job; you can only start a runbook.
+You can't start a job; you can only start a runbook.

 When you view an instance, you can choose to stop the associated job.
 Stopping the job stops the instance, the job, any other associated instances, and the runbook.